resolvetosavelives/benchmarks/config/terraform/README.md

 ```

 Open and view the generates JSON file `tfplan.json` and the secret value(s) there in plain text.

+# WHO-specific Background Things to know

+There are certain resources that are "pets" (long-lived things that should never be destroyed).

+AzureRM:

+- Resource Group: IHRBENCHMARK-MAIN-WEU-RG01
+- Resource Group: IHRBENCHMARK-P-WEU-RG01
+- Resource Group: IHRBENCHMARK-T-WEU-RG01
+  Azure DevOps:
+- Azure DevOps Project: IHRBENCHMARK

 # Things to Know About Terraform on this Project